NLnetLabs/rotonda-doc/manual/source/index.rst

 ..
 DANGER:: ROTONDA IS CURRENTLY IN ALPHA, DO NOT USE IN PRODUCTION
    :name: rotonda-is-currently-in-alpha-do-not-use-in-production

-   Rotonda is being actively worked on and this repository and all the packages we supply are still in ALPHA stage.
-Use it to experiment freely (we value your feedback!), but do not use it with data and data-streams you cannot afford to lose.
+   Rotonda is being actively worked on and the code and packages we supply are still in ALPHA stage.
+Use it to experiment freely (we value your feedback!), but do not use it with data and data-streams that you cannot afford to lose.

    You should also be aware that all the APIs, configuration and the ``Roto`` syntax and grammar are still (highly) unstable.